Legal writing

 Legal writing involves the analysis of fact patterns and presentation of arguments in documents such as legal memoranda and briefs.
 One form of legal writing involves drafting a balanced analysis of a legal problem or issue.
 Another form of legal writing is persuasive, and advocates in favor of a legal position.
-Another form legal writing involves drafting legal instruments, such as contracts and wills.
+Another form involves drafting legal instruments, such as contracts and wills.

 Distinguishing features

 Authority

 Legal writing places heavy reliance on authority.
 In most legal writing, the writer must back up assertions and statements with citations of authority.
 This is accomplished by a unique and complicated citation system, unlike that used in any other genre of writing.
 The standard methods for American legal citation are defined by two competing rule books: the ALWD Citation Manual: A Professional System of Citation and The Bluebook: A Uniform System of Citation.
 Different methods may be used within the United States and in other nations.